-- 5 Select the analysis type you wish to perform, then tap Run. - Interference: If selected TDD, it moves to Gated Sweep of Spectrum Analyzer and if selected other than TDD, it moves to Persistent Spectrum of Real-time Spectrum Analyzer. - Signal: it moves to the searched Technology.
+- 5 Select the analysis type you wish to perform, then tap Run. - a If selected TDD, you will see the above figure, the application launcher screen on the left. - Interference > Gated Sweep: It moves to Gated Sweep of Spectrum Analyzer. - Interference> TDD Auto Gated Spectrum: It moves to Persistent Spectrum of TAGS. - Signal: It moves to the searched Technology. - b If selected other than LTE-TDD/DSS-TDD, you will see the above figure, the application launcher screen on the right. - Interference: It moves to Persistent Spectrum of Real-time Spectrum Analyzer. - Signal: It moves to the searched Technology.